gourav8jain/retail-app/README.md

 # RetailApp.WebApi

-#### "A WebAPI to implement retail functionality"
+#### "This is a WebAPI to implement retail functionality"

-On this retail application, the following discounts would apply:
+In this retail application, the following discounts would apply:
 1. If the user is an employee of the store, he gets a 30% discount
 2. If the user is an affiliate of the store, he gets a 10% discount
 3. If the user has been a customer for over 2 years, he gets a 5% discount.